BlitzKraig/fvtt-RITA/README.md

 RITA is a voice-activated assistant for FVTT.

+Full documentation coming soon, but in the meantime:

 Try saying "Rita, list commands"

+Parentheses mean the word is optional.
+Asterisks mean any words after this point will be sent to the callback function.

+Say "Rita, Stop" if you need the assistant to stop talking

 Check module settings for PTT, TTS options and other goodies.